Proofread Your Nonfiction Book with These Proofreading Tips for Authors

 Beta readers typically enter the scene during the final editing stage.
 They often get a free final copy of the book as compensation.
 Some of my clients, and many academics or academic publishers, (offer to) pay beta readers a small amount.

-Learn more in my article “How to Successfully Use Nonfiction Beta Readers.”
+Learn more in my article, “How to Successfully Use Nonfiction Beta Readers.”

 Do what it takes to get the most accurate results.
 Start immediately and take your time.
 Don’t rely heavily on often-inaccurate software tools.
 Mark only necessary edits.
 Some designers and traditional publishers may charge a fee for excessive corrections.
 If you must, pay the overage fee and don’t allow that to happen again in the future.